sandialabs/samlab/docs/overview.rst

 ------

 Models are the individual machine learning models that you train as part of a trial.
-Each model will have `content` that stores a serialized version of the model (so that you can reload the model to make inferences later), along with its `created` time, categorical `tags`, and metadata `attributes` that you can use however you like.
+Each model will have `content` that stores serialized representations of the model (so that you can reload the model to make inferences later), along with its `created` time, categorical `tags`, and metadata `attributes` that you can use however you like.
 Typically, a model's `attributes` will include the hyperparameters used to train the model.

-Just as observations use `roles` to store multiple representations of a single observation, models can have multiple `roles` storing different facets of a trained model.
+Just as observations can store multiple representations of a single observation, models can store different facets of a trained model.
 For example, a typical Samlab model might store a serialized version of the underlying machine learning model, along with references to the observations that were used for training, hyperparameters used during training, performance metrics collected during training, and-so-on.

 Use :func:`samlab.model.create` to create models.